The

 tells us that St Patrick travelled throughout Ireland on his evangelical

-around them.
-St Patrick had to adapt his teaching methods to take
+nature around them.
+St Patrick had to adapt his teaching methods

-into account the strong aspect of nature among the Irish.
-That is
+to take into account the strong aspect of nature among the Irish.

-why he used the shamrock as a way of explaining the Trinity.
-Tradition
+That is why he used the shamrock as a way of explaining the Trinity.

-tells us that St Patrick, a Romanised Celt, came to Donegal and famously
+Tradition tells us that St Patrick, a Romanised Celt, came to Donegal

-baptised both Conall and Eoghan and therefore giving his blessing
+and famously baptised both Conall and Eoghan and therefore giving

-to their descendants which would included the McGinleys.
-St Patrick
+his blessing to their descendants which would included the McGinleys.

-came across the River Erne and at Mullaghnashee he blessed Conall
+St Patrick came across the River Erne and at Mullaghnashee he blessed

-and prophesied the birth of St Colm Cille.
-St Patrick went on to establish
+Conall and prophesied the birth of St Colm Cille.
+St Patrick went

-churches at Assaroe and Barnesmore in south Donegal and others.
+on to establish churches at Assaroe and Barnesmore in south Donegal

 ST